-Partnerships are developing with the largest landlord professional bodies (Residential Landlord Association, National Landlord Association, Association of Residential Letting Agents and Institute of Residential Property Managers) who have fully embraced the need to get the right messages out to landlords and property managers that they shouldn’t ignore and turn a blind eye to signs of domestic abuse or indeed direct disclosures.
+...who fully embraced the need to get the right messages out to landlords and property managers that they shouldn’t turn a blind eye to signs of domestic abuse or indeed direct disclosures.

-DAHA have produced a policy/fact sheet for landlord bodies to adopt
+DAHA produced a policy/fact sheet for landlord bodies to adopt

-Articles have been published in professional journals highlighting the nature and extent of abuse and the signs to look for and not ignore
+Articles were published in professional journals highlighting the nature and extent of abuse and the signs to look for and not ignore

-The NLA and RLA are now intending to train their members on domestic abuse
+The NLA and RLA committed to training their members on domestic abuse

-Presentations and key note speeches have been given nationally by DAHA at landlord organisation regional meetings and conferences to raise awareness in the sector.
+Presentations and key note speeches were given nationally by DAHA at landlord organisation regional meetings and conferences to raise awareness in the sector.

-In terms of the coverage and reach it is well over 90,000 who DAHA have engaged with to raise awareness of domestic abuse and how the PRS should appropriately respond.
+In terms of coverage and reach, DAHA engaged with over 90,000 landlord and agent members of the main professional bodies to raise awareness of domestic abuse and how the private rented sector should appropriately respond.

-The Domestic Abuse Housing Alliance (DAHA) Private Rented Sector work is led by Victoria Watts, DAHA Private Rented Sector Manager.
-Victoria’s role is to extend DAHA’s model of best practice into the private rented sector by working with specialist agencies and local authorities.
+The DAHA Private Rented Sector work is led by Victoria Watts who is the PRS Manager.
+Victoria’s role is to extend DAHA’s model of best practice into the PRS by working with specialist agencies and local authorities.